robin-rpr/calos/doc/clearly-image.rst

        container build.

      :code:`-n`, :code:`--dry-run`
-       This makes the copy a no-op, and Charliecloud may want to use it internally in the future.
+       This makes the copy a no-op, and Clearly may want to use it internally in the future.

      :code:`--remove-source-files`